vcokltfre/tutorial-old/content/tutorial/03-hello.md

 bot = commands.Bot(command_prefix="!")
 ```

-As you can see, the first thing we need to do is tell the bot which command prefix to use, else how can it respond to commands?
+As you can see, the first thing we need to do is tell the bot which command prefix to use, otherwise how can it know when a command is called and that it should respond?

+{{< tip "info" >}}
 This prefix can actually be one of many things, but for the sake of this tutorial I'll just be using the string `"!"` for the prefix.
 For now just know that it is possible to create more complex prefixes, such as a different prefix for each server.
+{{< /tip >}}

 The bot constructor is also where we would specify what are known as gateway intents - essentially telling the gateway which events we want.
-For now we'll ignore this, however it will be covered later in the tutorial when we need to use events not given with the default intents.
+For now we'll ignore this, however it will be covered in [part 7](/tutorial/07-welcome) when we need to use events not given with the default intents.

 Next, we want to add a command to the bot so that it can do something.
 The first command we'll add is a !hello command, that responds with "Hello, world!"